 - Given their understanding of muscle attachments, trigger points, the nervous system, and physiology, what's the best approach for each client?

-Because automated massage therapy chairs are programmed, there aren’t any case-by-case assessments done.
-However, massage therapists addresses each session with every client in an individualized way.
+Because automated massage therapy chairs are programmed, there aren't any case-by-case assessments done.
+However, massage therapists address each session with every client in an individualized way.